 This publication is designed to give you a clearer understanding of your rights and responsibilities when sharing your faith in public.
 It is not legal advice and we will not be held liable for any inaccuracies or for anything said or done in response to its contents.
 This is a specialist field of law and each case is dependent on its own facts.
 You should contact the Christian Legal Centre if you have specific enquiries:

-Christian Legal Centre 70 Wimpole Street London WIG 8AX 020 3327 II30 level by the power of the gospel.
+Christian Legal Centre 70 Wimpole Street London W1G 8AX 020 3327 1120

 Christian Concern campaigns in law, media, and politics for a Christian vision of society which protects life, promotes family, and preserves liberty.